kyle-seongwoo-jun/homebridge-navien-smart/README.md

 ### ⚠️ Warning

-This plugin is only tested with `Navien EME520 (Queen size)` model.
+This plugin is only tested with `Navien EME520` model.
 It may not work with other models.
-If you have a different model, please open an issue to support your model.
+If you have a different model, please comment on [this issue](https://github.com/kyle-seongwoo-jun/homebridge-navien-smart/issues/24) to support your model.

-See [Implementation Status](#implementation-status) for more information.
+See [Implementation Status](https://github.com/kyle-seongwoo-jun/homebridge-navien-smart/issues/24) for more information.

 ## Installation